its4utuff/gorgias-help/src/extension/02-keyboard-completion.rst

 Disabling Keyboard Completion
 -----------------------------

-Keyboard Suggestions are great, but if you want to disable them yo can do so by accessing the extension's :ref:`options`.
+Keyboard Suggestions are great, but if you want to disable them yo can do so by accessing the extension's :ref:`settings`.